07 May 2007

 TELEVISION: Paris

+The peoples living in the United Kingdom are entertained by a broadcasting television system called Phase Alternation Line (PAL).
+PAL has 625 lines per frame, 25 frames per second, a field frequency of 50 Hz, and a 4.43361875-MHz sub-carrier.
+PAL was developed by Walter Bruch at Telefunken in Germany.
+Broadcasting regulator Ofcom shows that the UK is already the leader in digital TV viewing by as much as 70%, with the US being only 55% and no other European countries passing the 50% total digital population mark.
 The United States population is informed by a broadcasting television system called National Television Systems Committee (NTSC).
 NTSC specifies 525 lines of resolution transmitted within a 6MHz channel at 30fps.
 The committee formed in 1940 by the Federal Communications Commission to develop technical standards for black-and-white television that began broadcasting July 1, 1941, and color television that began broadcasting in 1953.
 NTSC is incompatible with other television standards.
 The NTSC standard has been adopted by other countries, including most of the Americas and Japan.
 With the advent of digital television, analog broadcasts are being phased out, with NTSC broadcasts scheduled to end in the United States in early 2009.
+Getting TV programming shown to the public can happen in many different ways.
+After production, the next step is to market and deliver the product to whatever markets are open to using it.
+This typically happens on two levels:

 Original Run or First Run - a producer creates a program of one or multiple episodes and shows it on a station or network which has either paid for the production itself or to which a license has been granted by the producers to do the same.